-After training criminal justice professionals on this solution since 2004, Allie launched the first and only national initiative to address this problem in 2008.
-At that time, only four family violence shelters in the country were known to house pets on-site with families.
+After training criminal justice professionals on this solution since 2004, Allie launched the first and only global initiative to address this problem in 2008.
+At that time, only four family violence shelters in the U.S. were known to house pets on-site with families.
 She published written guidelines to guide domestic violence shelter through the process of safely housing pets on-site with their families.

-Now SAF-T is a global initiative with over 100 shelters in the United States, Australia, Canada and New Zealand allowing pets on-site.
-But with approximately 2,500 shelters in the United States, and additional shelters worldwide, more needs to be done to keep families with pets safe.
+Now SAF-T is a global initiative and non-profit educational organization with over 150 shelters in the United States, Australia, Canada, Netherlands, New Zealand and Spain allowing pets on-site.
+But with approximately 1,900 shelters in the United States, and additional shelters worldwide, more needs to be done to keep families with pets safe.

 Sheltering Animals & Families Together (SAF-T) was launched to help families and pets find their way to safety.
-SAF-T is endorsed by Ahimsa House, Grupo para el Estudio de la Violencia Hacia Humanos y Animales, National District Attorneys Association, National Coalition Against Domestic Violence, National Link Coalition, National Resource Center on Domestic Violence, Pets of the Homeless, RedRover, Safety Network for Abused Animals and People and VioPet.
+SAF-T is endorsed by Ahimsa House, National District Attorneys Association, National Coalition Against Domestic Violence, National Link Coalition, National Resource Center on Domestic Violence, Pets of the Homeless, RedRover, Safety Network for Abused Animals and People and VioPet.